 Provided the loss in mass in drying of the test specimen, as disclosed by the first and second weighings, does not exceed 0.25 percent of the first mass, take the second mass to be the dry mass of the test specimen.
 If the loss exceeds 0.25 percent, weigh the test specimen at 15 min intervals till the loss between two successive weighings is 0.25 percent or less.

 D-2.2 Calculate the percentage of moisture content by the following formula:

-Moisture content, percent by mass = $\frac{(m_1 - m_2)}{m_1} \times 100$ m_1 = Mass of the original test specimen, and m_2 = Mass of the oven-dried test specimen.
+Moisture content, percent by mass = $\frac{(m_1 - m_2)}{m_1} \times 100$ m_2 = Mass of the oven-dried test specimen.

 Where,